 The principle also applies to the UK as derived from the EU rules on the free movement of goods.
 Once a good has been placed on the market (ie, the distribution right has been exercised), there is no right to prevent the subsequent movement of that particular right throughout the EEA.
+The UK government's technical guidance on the 'Exhaustion of intellectual property rights if there's a no-deal Brexit' indicates that the UK will continue to apply the EEA exhaustion scheme following Brexit to provide continuity in the immediate term for businesses and consumers.
+However, exhaustion of rights may not apply to those goods imported from the UK to the EEA.
+Businesses conducting such imports may need to obtain the rights holder's permission to export the goods into the EEA.

-17 Import control
+Import control

-To what extent can an IP rights holder prevent 'grey-market' or unauthorised importation or distribution of its products?
+17 To what extent can an IP rights holder prevent 'grey-market' or unauthorised importation or distribution of its products?